Hinjawadi: Metro

-Line 3 of the Pune Metro is the third line of the city's under-construction mass transit network.
+Pink Line of the Pune Metro is the third line of the city's under-construction mass transit network.
 It will run from Civil Court, Pune to Megapolis Pune in Hinjawadi.
-The 23.3 km line will be completely elevated and will have 23 stations and will align with the MahaMetro lines at the Civil Court interchange station.
+The 23.3 km line will be completely elevated and will have 23 stations and will align with the Maharashtra Metro Rail Corporation Limited (Maha Metro) lines at the Civil Court interchange station.
 Depot will be located at Maan village.
 It will be spread across 20 ha.
 The project is set to be completed in March 2025.